bildungsroman/ifandonlyif.io/README.md

 An MVP of IFF is deployed and live, with the ability for users to sign up.
 The frontend is finalized.
 ### Milestone 4
 _Due date: April 20th_

-- Soft launch of IFF to friends and family for testing
-- Profit?
+- add Vue functionality to home page, so links go to specific ifflists
+- in mobile view, make "Add ifflist" link go to add ifflist view

 User testing and debugging with actual users.
 ### Milestone 5
 _Due date: May 31st_
+- Soft launch of IFF to friends and family for testing
 - Move user login/register/password interaction stuff into Vue views rather than Django views for better UX
 - Add email reminders (that can be turned on or off) for completing of tasks

 All bugs fixed and mass roll-out of platform.
 Functionality limited to signing up and adding up to 10 IFF lists at a time.
 ### Milestone 6
 _Due date: Fall 2018_
+- Profit?

 Add social aspect to platform.
 Users can become friends, invite their friends, and show lists to friends who will keep them accountable.
 ### Milestone 7